Strongly reversible classes in $\mathrm{SL}(n,\mathbb{C})$: Preliminaries

 The following result establishes the duality between Jordan and Weyr structures of complex matrices.

-\begin{theorem}[cf.~{\cite[Theorem 2.4.1]{COV}}] The Weyr and Jordan structures of a nilpotent $n \times n$ matrix A (more generally, a matrix with a single eigenvalue) are conjugate partitions of $n$.
-Moreover, the Weyr form and Jordan form of a square matrix are conjugate under a permutation transformation. \end{theorem}
+\begin{theorem}[{\cite[Theorem 2.4.1]{COV}}] The Weyr and Jordan structures of a nilpotent $n \times n$ matrix A (or a matrix with a single eigenvalue) correspond to partitions of $n$ that are conjugate (or dual) to each other.
+Furthermore, the Weyr and Jordan forms of a square matrix are conjugate to each other by a permutation matrix. \end{theorem}

-The following example illustrates \propref{prop-centralizer-basic-Weyr-block} and describes the centralizer of a Weyr matrix. \begin{example} Let $A = \left( { } \right) $ be a Jordan matrix in $\mathrm{GL}(10,\C)$ with Jordan structure $(4,4,2)$.
-Then the Weyr matrix $ A_{W}$ corresponding to the Jordan matrix $A$ has the Weyr structure $(3,3,2,2)$ and can be given as follows:

-Further, using \propref{prop-centralizer-basic-Weyr-block}, we have that a matrix $B \in \mathrm{GL}(10,\C)$ commuting with the basic Weyr matrix $ A_{W} $ has the following form:
+The following example illustrates \propref{prop-centralizer-basic-Weyr-block} and describes the centraliser of a Weyr matrix. \begin{example} Let { $A = \left( { } \right)$} := $\mathrm{J}(1, 4) \, \oplus \, \mathrm{J}(1, 4)\, \oplus \, \mathrm{J}(1, 2) $ be a unipotent Jordan form in $\mathrm{GL}(10,\C)$ with Jordan structure $(4,4,2)$.
+Then the Weyr form $ A_{W}$ corresponding to the Jordan form $A$ has the Weyr structure $(3,3,2,2)$ and can be given as follows { } Furthermore, \propref{prop-centralizer-basic-Weyr-block} implies that a matrix $B \in \mathrm{GL}(10,\C)$ commuting with the basic Weyr matrix $ A_{W} $ has the following form: { } Here, empty blocks represent blocks with zero matrices.
 Observe that partitions $(4,4,2)$ and $(3,3,2,2)$ representing the Weyr and Jordan structure of $A$, respectively, are conjugate (or dual) to each other; see \defref{def-partition-dual}.

 \end{example}